11 Top Tips for Going Off-Grid Solar Systems

 Most people start exploring off-grid solar systems with the system voltage of 12 volts.
 12 volts is very common, and that makes things easy because there are lots of choices of batteries, inverters, chargers, and devices such as light bulbs that can use 12VDC.
 However, 12 volts suffers badly from voltage drop.

-Tip No. 3 Buy the biggest, fattest wire you can afford for off-gird solar systems
+Tip No. 3: Buy the biggest, fattest wire you can afford for off-grid solar systems

 This is the other way around voltage drop because heavier gauge wire has less resistance than smaller gauge wire.
 This will also allow you to add capacity or upgrade in the future for unanticipated needs.
 Anyhow, there’s nothing worse than realizing you have to buy more wire a year or two down the line because you cheap out or didn’t plan ahead.